 Dads and grandfathers enjoy FREE admission to the Heckscher Museum of Art on Father's Day.
 Photo courtesy of the museum

-17. Get creative at a Father’s Day family paint event at Key to My Art in Amityville.
+20. Get creative at a Father’s Day family paint event at Key to My Art in Amityville on Saturday, June 15.
 Fathers and kids create a two-part painting together.

-18. Build a birdhouse at a Father’s Day event at Sands Point Preserve.
+21. Build a birdhouse at a Father’s Day event at Sands Point Preserve on Sunday, June 16.
 Biologist Eric Powers is on hand to guide dads and kids with step-by-step instructions.

-19. Pack up the car and head out on the open road for the day or weekend.
+22. Pack up the car and head out on the open road for the day or weekend.
 Head out east or upstate to see sites beyond your neighborhood.
-Or, hop on a ferry and spend the day in Bridgeport, Connecticut, or take the train to New York City and explore all that Manhattan has to offer.
+Or, if you're near Port Jefferson hop on a ferry and spend the day in Bridgeport, Connecticut.
+You could also take the train together to New York City and explore all that Manhattan has to offer.

-20. No matter what you do, before you head home for the day be sure to stop at one of Long Island’s bountiful farmers’ markets and pick up what you need to cook dad a fresh, farm-to-table meal.
-Or head to one of the many family-friendly restaurants where kids get to eat FREE and dad gets to save some money.
+23. No matter what you do, before you head home for the day be sure to stop at one of Long Island’s bountiful farmers’ markets and pick up what you need to cook dad a fresh, farm-to-table meal.
+Or head to one of several family-friendly restaurants on LI where kids eat FREE and dad saves some money.